Progressive Dual Priori Network for Generalized Breast Tumor Segmentation: Results

+To comprehensively compare different methods, Fig.\ref{fig:4} shows the radar plots of all the metrics (except SPE since it does not almost change) obtained by each method on both validation (a) and multi-center test sets (b).
+Since smaller HD95 is better, negative values of HD95 are used in the radar plots for ease of comparison.
+Subsequently, all metrics are normalized between 0.5 and 1 to emphasize the differences between the methods.
+Moreover, the number indicated in the legends represents the area surrounded by three metrics.
+From these radar plots, it can be clearly observed that no matter on which sets, the radar plots associated with our method (PDPNet, red color) covers the largest area, indicating the best overall performance when considering DSC, HD95, and SEN simultaneously.

-To further more comprehensively evaluate the superiority of the proposed method on the multi-center test set, the DSC and HD95 curves (with 95\% interval) for all the samples of the second cohort are plotted in Fig. \ref{fig:5}.
-It can be seen that, almost for all the samples, the DSC and HD95 distance obtained with PDPNet are better than the other methods, showing the stability of PDPNet.
+To further more intuitively evaluate the superiority of the proposed method on the multi-center test sets, the curves of average DSC and HD95 (within 95\% confidence interval) for all the samples in five cohorts are plotted in Fig. \ref{fig:5}.
+It can be seen that, in terms of DSC, our method and nnUnet are much better than the others, for most samples, the DSC of our method is a little higher than that of nnUnet.
+As for HD95, our PDPNet obtains the lowest HD95 on all the samples while nnUnet yields the highest ones.